luyadev/luya/docs/guide/luya-guideline.md

 + Action
 + Module
 + API
++ OSX
++ PHP

-Further it should be avoided to use personal pronouns (e.g. we have ..., we recommed ..., etc.), please use unpersonal pronouns ( e.g. there is ..., it´s recommend ..., etc.).
+Further it should be avoided to use personal pronouns (e.g. we have this, we recommed that, etc.), please use unpersonal pronouns ( e.g. there is this, it´s recommend that, etc.).

 ## PHPDOC